 During the first year of owning a significant acquired company, our practice has been to disaggregate the results and disclose any material impact on our revenues and expenses separately.
 As a result, until the first anniversary of the acquisition date, the revenues and expenses of our acquired businesses are described as "acquisition related" in the discussion that follows.
 Thereafter the underlying results of these acquisitions are considered part of our organic base.
-Our historical financial statements reflect the impact of these acquired businesses from their respective dates of acquisition and the discussion of our results of operations that follows explains the impact of these acquisitions on our consolidated results to provide information that will assist in understanding the changes in the periods presented.
+Our historical financial statements reflect the impact of these acquired businesses from their respective dates of acquisition and the discussion of our results of operations that follows explains the impact of these acquisitions, if any, on our consolidated results to provide information that will assist in understanding the changes in the periods presented.
 Our year over year reported growth rates, calculated on a consolidated basis, include the impact from acquisitions.
 Excluding the impact from acquisitions, our growth rates would be lower.

-Our revenue growth in the first quarter of 2005 over the same period of 2004 can be attributed to a combination of organic growth and acquisition related growth but is primarily from our organic businesses.
-On an organic level, we continued to benefit from an expanding user base and from increased user activity levels across our offerings on the Yahoo!
+Our revenue growth in the nine months ended September 30, 2005 over the same period of 2004 can be attributed to an expanding user base and from increased user activity levels across our offerings on the Yahoo!
 Network.
-The growth in our engaged audience, both in terms of the number of users and the amount of time spent by our users on our properties, attracted more advertisers to our advertising services and resulted in an increase in our revenues.
-Our increases in income from operations and our higher operating margins were a result of our ability to grow our revenues without a commensurate increase in expenses.
+The growth in our engaged audience in terms of the number of users and activity levels on our properties have attracted more advertisers to our advertising services and resulted in an increase in our revenues.
+In addition, the average spending per advertiser has also increased which further explains the revenue growth over the prior period.

 Cash generated from our operations is a measure of the cash productivity of our business model and is an area of focus for us.
-The growth of cash flow from operations is primarily a function of our increasing net income, net of increases in our net working capital balances.
-As of March 31, 2005, we had cash, cash equivalents and marketable debt securities totaling approximately \$3,852 million, an increase of \$110 million compared to \$3,742 million as of December 31, 2004.
-The principal components of the increase in cash, cash equivalents and marketable debt securities were cash generated from operating activities of approximately \$386 million, proceeds of \$90 million from the exercise of employee stock options, offset by net cash used in structured stock repurchase activities of \$96 million, \$165 million for direct share repurchases, \$54 million for acquisitions and \$68 million for net capital expenditures.
+The growth of cash flow from operations is primarily a function of our increasing net income as well as net changes in our working capital balances that provided a source of cash.
+As of September 30, 2005, we had cash, cash equivalents and marketable debt securities totaling \$4,764 million, an increase of \$1,022 million compared to \$3,742 million as of December 31, 2004.
+The principal components of the increase in cash, cash equivalents and marketable debt securities were cash generated from operating activities of \$1,230 million, proceeds of \$1,006 million from the sale of non-strategic marketable equity security investments, proceeds of \$378 million from the exercise of employee stock options, offset by net cash used in structured stock repurchase activities of \$753 million, \$373 million used for direct share repurchases, \$127 million used for acquisitions and \$257 million used for net capital expenditures.